railsmx/community/README.markdown

 http://127.0.0.1:5000

 ## Database
-Posqtgresql database is being used in this application
+Posqtgresql database is being used in this application.
+To start with a clean database run:

+    rake db:drop db:setup